TEDESolutions - Wtryskarki Tederic

 Parts with 0.060" walls may require 2-3x the clamp factor of parts with 0.200" walls.

 The flow length ratio (flow length ÷ wall thickness) affects pressure drop.
-Long, thin flow paths create higher pressure drops:
+Long, thin flow paths create significant resistance:

 Safety Factors & Margin Calculations